apache/incubator-brooklyn/docs/dev/wishlist.md

 This page records some of the additions planned and requested (approximately a roadmap).
-If you're interested in helping, scan Github for any related issues, email the list, and get started!
+If you're interested in helping, scan the [issues list](https://github.com/brooklyncentral/brooklyn/issues) on Github for anything related, email the list, and get started!

 ## Entities